What's Happening With St. Paul's

 Need prayer?

 There are several ways you can receive prayer for something going on in your life.
 Fill out an online connection card, or contact our prayer team at prayer@stpaulswired.org.
-Our prayer team meets 10:00-11:30am on Tuesdays.
-If you would like "in-person" prayer (via Zoom) during this time, the team wold be happy to pray with you.
+Our prayer team meets 10:00am on Tuesdays.
+If you would like "in-person" prayer (via Zoom) during this time, the team would be happy to pray with you.
 If this time doesn't work for you, let us know, and we'll find another convenient time.

 • Outreach Opportunities